-- (2) The specific accommodations, modifications, and supports that shall be provided for the child in accordance with the IEP. - (c) The LEA shall give the parent a copy of the student's IEP, or amended portions of the IEP, at no cost to the parent.
+- (2) The specific accommodations, modifications, and supports that shall be provided for the child in accordance with the IEP. - (c) The LEA shall give the parent a copy of the student's IEP, or amended portions of the IEP, and shall provide the copy at no cost to the parent.